 We operate on a model of individual responsibility and professional standards instead of censorship and administrative control.
 We promote the values of integrity, tenacity, creativity and honesty in the pursuit of excellence.

-Please contact the The CT’s Executive Editor Zach Joachim at email@example.com with concerns about this policy or to report corrections.
+Please contact the The CT’s Executive Editor Georgia Geen at email@example.com to report inaccuracies.

 When submitting opinion content to The Commonwealth Times, columnists and cartoonists are expected to take accountability for their expressed opinions.
 Requests to remove an author or illustrator’s name from an archived work will be handled solely at the discretion of the current student editorial staff, but the standard policy is to preserve the work as it was originally published.